 Jennifer Blumenthal-Barby is the Cullen Professor of Medical Ethics (philosophy/bioethics) and Associate Director for the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
 She received her Ph.D. in philosophy, with a specialization in bioethics, from Michigan State University in May 2008.

-Professor Blumenthal-Barby has served as a member of the American Philosophical Association Committee on Philosophy of Medicine, was co-founder of the American Society for Bioethics and Humanities Medical Decision Making Affinity Group, is a member of the Greenwall Faculty Scholars Program in Bioethics, and has served as an expert on medical decision making and bioethics in several capacities.
-She is currently an Associate Editor for the Journal of Medical Ethics (2019).
-Her research has been funded (PI) by the Patient Centered Outcomes Research Institute (PCORI), The Greenwall Foundation, and the NIH Brain Initiative.
-She has published over 80 peer-reviewed articles and has a book forthcoming, Good Ethics and Bad Choices: The Relevance of Behavioral Economics for Medical Ethics (MIT Press, 2020).
+Professor Blumenthal-Barby has served as a member of the American Philosophical Association Committee on Philosophy of Medicine, was co-founder of the American Society for Bioethics and Humanities (ASBH) Medical Decision Making Affinity Group and is on the ASBH Board of Directors, is a member of the Greenwall Faculty Scholars Program in Bioethics, and has served as an expert on medical decision making and bioethics in several capacities.
+She is an Associate Editor for the Journal of Medical Ethics and The American Journal of Bioethics.
+Her research has been funded by the Patient Centered Outcomes Research Institute (PCORI), The Greenwall Foundation, the Agency for Healthcare Quality and Research (AHRQ) and the NIH Brain Initiative.
+In 2023 she was elected a Hastings Center Fellow.
+She is the author of the book, Good Ethics and Bad Choices: The Relevance of Behavioral Economics for Medical Ethics (MIT Press, 2021).
 She has won several teaching awards.

 For more information, visit: https://jenniferblumenthalbarby.wordpress.com